alexk99/the_router/bras/bras_howto_eng.md

 is the v3 interface.
 The router receives a default route from the bgp peer established via the v3 kni interface.

 You should up KNI interfaces and configure their MAC addresses after the_route has started.
-MAC address on a kni interface should be equal to the mac address of the router's interface which is coupled with the kni interface.
+MAC address on a kni interface should be equal to the mac address of the router's interface coupled with the kni interface.
+MAC address of a VIF can be learned from 'rcli sh vif' command output.

-In this howto a kni interface is created for the v3 VIF.
-MAC address of a VIF can be learned from the output of the 'rcli sh vif' command.

-Exmaple bash script that up kni interfaces and configure its proper MAC address.
+Exaple of a bash script that up kni interfaces and configure their proper MAC address.

 	#!/bin/bash
 	ip link set up rkni_v3
 	ip link set dev rkni_v3 address 00:1B:21:3C:69:44

+	ip link set up rkni_v5
+	ip link set dev rkni_v5 address 00:1B:21:3C:69:44

+	ip link set up rkni_v21
+	ip link set dev rkni_v21 address 00:1B:21:3C:69:44

 ### 4.4.2.
 Starting Quagga